bjamturley/MedSchoolAtlas/Genetics/RNA Processing.md

 # 5' Capping
-Adding a methylguanosine to the 5' end of DNA (requires a GTP) soon after the beginning of transcription.
+Adding a methylguanosine to the 5' end of DNA (requires a GTP) soon after the beginning of [[Transcription|transcription]].
 Important for splicing the transcript and transport from the nucleus to the cytoplasm.
 Also serves as the binding site for ribosomes in [[Translation]].

 **TF-II H** creates a binding site for the cap synthesizing complex.
 After construction, the cap binding complex associates with RNA Polymerase II and merges it with the RNA.
 # 3' Polyadenylation